fortuna/transports/README.md

 ## Adaptors

-An **Adaptor** converts the input and output of a Stream from one format to another, resulting in a Stream in the new format.
-In the example below, we adapt a Stream in format B, to a Stream in format A:
+An **Adaptor** wraps a stream to make it speak a different "language".
+It converts the input and output of a Stream from one format to another, resulting in a Stream in the new format.
+In the example below, we adapt a Stream that speaks format B, to a Stream that speaks format A:

 ```
                      A <-> B Adaptor